This document is an overall view of the CFLink Protocol, used by CommandFusion hardware.

 When sending a command, you must specify the ID of the device to send the command to.

 In some circumstances, you may want to send a broadcast to all devices on the network.
 This can be done by using the Broadcast ID:

 NOTE: BROADCAST MESSAGES CANNOT BE GUARANTEED TO BE DELIVERED TO ALL DEVICES ON LARGE NETWORKS.
 BROADCASTING IS ONLY RECOMMENDED FOR NON-CRITICAL MESSAGES.

 The <COMMAND> part of each message is always 7 characters, always upper case, and formatted as follows:

 CFXcan be used to target any device.
-It is useful for when you are sending a command that any device should respond to,
+It is very useful for when you are sending a command that any device should respond to,

 Query messages begin with <TYPE> character

 Q. These messages are used to retrieve the configuration details or state of a specific device property.